Scripture Passage: Revelation 20:11-15

 Adrian Rogers says, “If you don’t meet Him as Savior, you will meet Him as Judge.”

-This passage also describes those who are called to the judgement:
+This passage also describes those who are called to the judgment:

 Not one sin has escaped God’s knowledge; every sin will be accounted for—secrets that have been repressed will be revealed.